qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/cartography.rst

   Vector layer to apply a categorized style to.

 ``Categorize using expression`` [expression]
-  Field or rule of categorization of the features.
+  Field or expression to categorize the features.

-``Style database (leave blank to use saved symbols)`` [file] File containing the symbols to apply to the input layer categories.
+``Style database (leave blank to use saved symbols)`` [file] File (``.XML``) containing the symbols to apply to the input layer categories.
+  If no file is specified, QGIS local symbols library is used.

-``Use case-sensitive match to symbol names`` [boolean] If checked, applies a case sensitive comparison between categories and symbol names.
+``Use case-sensitive match to symbol names`` [boolean] If checked, applies a case sensitive comparison between the categories and symbols names.

   Default: *False*

-``Ignore non-alphanumeric characters while matching`` [boolean] If checked, non-alphanumeric characters in style and category names will be ignored during the match.
+``Ignore non-alphanumeric characters while matching`` [boolean] If checked, non-alphanumeric characters in the categories and symbols names will be ignored, allowing greater tolerance during the match.

   Default: *False*